jasonmlutz/winner/README.md

 ## TECH

-Technologies used: Ruby on Rails, Reactjs, Postgres, HTML, CSS
+Technologies used: Ruby on Rails, Reactjs, Postgres, HTML, CSS.

+### SOURCES

+The Rails backend for this project was adapted from [Votey](https://github.com/jasonmlutz/votey); the React frontend was adapted from [Survey](https://github.com/jasonmlutz/survey).

 ### API ENDPOINTS